h4ytam/Covid-Map/README.md

 ```
-clone the repo and use either npm to install the modules
+clone the repo and use npm to install the modules
 ```

 ### To run the porject: